-Restoration and Landscape Works at Trinity Park
+Restoration and Landscape Works at Trinity Green Park

 Project Overview

-The City of Bunbury will be undertaking restoration and landscape works at Trinity Park, College Grove throughout 2026.
-These improvements will support the park’s natural environment, improve amenity and help ensure Trinity Park continues to be a well‑loved space for the community.
+The City of Bunbury will be undertaking restoration and landscape works at Trinity Green Park, College Grove throughout 2026.
+These improvements will support the park’s natural environment, improve amenity and help ensure Trinity Green Park continues to be a well‑loved space for the community.

 Our aim is to build on the park’s existing strengths, creating more opportunities for residents to enjoy nature, relax and connect with the local environment.

-Restoration works at Trinity Park are scheduled to begin late April, early May 2026.
+Restoration works at Trinity Green Park are scheduled to begin late April, early May 2026.
 These works will be delivered in stages throughout the financial year, and the plan in the document library highlights the areas where activities will take place in 2026.

 What works are happening in 2026?